 YR1.
 The World Sailing Racing Rules of Sailing 2017-2020 can be seen here.

 The RYA Racing link (disputes, advise etc) can be found here.

-Those diligent racing members will have seen that the Notice of Race and Sailing Instructions for 2017/18 have been updated and are on the website.
+Those diligent racing members will have seen that the Notice of Race and Sailing Instructions for 2018 are, or have been, have been updated and are on the website.
 Although these seem rather boring there are some key changes for this season.